Volunteers

 Volunteering at Parkland is a rewarding opportunity that matches caring people with services that provide comfort to the patients and their families who come to Parkland.
-We enthusiastically welcome individuals of all backgrounds and abilities over the age of 18 who wish to volunteer.
+We enthusiastically welcome volunteers of all backgrounds and abilities who wish to volunteer.
+We offer challenging and rewarding opportunities that help our volunteers help others, and grow as individuals too.
+We are grateful for our volunteers and want them to know they make a difference every day.

 - Hospital support